1-877-929-7245

 On arrival early this afternoon, we are transferred to our hotel, with photo stops along the way.
 We see Reunification Palace, where in April of 1975, a North Vietnamese tank dramatically burst through the gates, signifying the Fall of Saigon and the end of the Vietnam War.
 We also see the General Post Office and City Hall before continuing to the War Remnants Museum.

-Afterward, we check in to our five-star hotel and have a free evening to relax.
+Afterward, we check into our five-star hotel and have a free evening to relax.
+Overnight Ho Chi Minh City.

 Day 10 - Looking back in time in the fascinating Cu Chi Tunnels

-As a base of operations for the Tet Offensive in 1968, there are still remnants of the conflict in the area, including aircraft and tanks located near the entrances.
-Entry to the small tunnels is optional, but those who want to can join a guide to discover more about the difficult living conditions inside the tunnels, as well as the methods used to protect them and the field hospitals and weapons factories contained within.
+As a base of operations for the Tet Offensive in 1968, the tunnels still show remnants of the conflict in the area, including aircraft and tanks located near the entrances.
+Entry to the small tunnels is optional, but those who enter can join a guide in discovering the difficult living conditions inside the tunnels, as well as the methods used to protect them and the field hospitals and weapons factories contained within.

 There is free time over lunch before we return to Ho Chi Minh City, where the rest of the day and evening is at leisure.
-Our hotel is well placed for exploring the local dining scene, with many restaurants within easy walking distance, including those overlooking the Saigon river.
+Our hotel is well placed for exploring the local dining scene, with many restaurants within easy walking distance, including those overlooking the Saigon River.
+Overnight Ho Chi Minh City.

 Day 11 - A tranquil day in the Mekong Delta